 Book our private Last Supper Tour to make the most of your visit.
 This allows you to see the painting in person with an art historian.
 You must arrive 10 minutes before your scheduled time.
 Late visitors will be denied entry. ).

-Remember that you cannot bring large bags into the museum of the church.
+Remember that you cannot bring large bags into the museum of church.
 You should wear appropriate clothing (shoulders, knees covered) during your visit.
 To preserve delicate paintings, photographs are strictly prohibited.